ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 regardless.

-If the Leader finds the CollectionReq to be valid, it immediately responds with HTTP status 201 Created.
+If the Leader finds the CollectionReq to be valid, it immediately responds with HTTP status 201.

 The Leader then begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}.

-Changing a collection job's parameters is illegal, so further requests to `PUT /tasks/{task-id}/collection_jobs/{collection-job-id}` for the same `collection-job-id` but with a different `CollectionReq` in the body MUST fail with an HTTP client error status code.
+Changing a collection job's parameters is illegal, so further requests to `PUT /tasks/{tasks}/collection_jobs/{collection-job-id}` for the same `collection-job-id` but with a different `CollectionReq` in the body MUST fail with an HTTP client error status code.

-After receiving the response to its `CollectionReq`, the Collector makes a request `GET /tasks/{task-id}/collection_jobs/{collection-job-id}` to check on the status of the collect job and eventually obtain the result.
-If the collection job is not finished yet, the Leader MAY wait to respond until the job is complete.
-Otherwise, the Leader responds with HTTP status 202 Accepted.
-The response SHOULD include a Retry-After header field to suggest a polling interval to the Collector.
+After receiving the response to its `CollectionReq`, the Collector makes an HTTP GET request to the collection job URI to check on the status of the collect job and eventually obtain the result.
+If the collection job is not finished yet, the Leader responds with HTTP status 202 Accepted.
+The response MAY include a Retry-After header field to suggest a polling interval to the Collector.

 Asynchronously from any request from the Collector, the Leader attempts to run the collection job.
 It first checks whether it can construct a batch for the